goschtl/zope/zope.generic/trunk/src/zope/generic/component/README.txt

 Generic Component
 =================

-The behavior of components within the ca-framework depends heavily on their provided interfaces.
-A component, except most of the adapters and utilities, regularly provides more than one interface.
-The adaption and subscriber mechanism of the ca-framework invokes the provided interfaces by a lookup-algorithmus similar to the method resolution order by class inherintance.

-Most of the time this behavior satisfies our requirements.
-Additionally this package offers a mechanism to declare a single key interface (IKeyface).
-This key interface can be used to lookup corresponding information providers more explicitly.
+The key interface (see zope.generic.keyface) can be used to lookup corresponding information providers.
+This package offers a way to implement information providers generically.

 You can register different information providers to the same key interface.
 An information provider encapsulates a certain information aspect of the key